Overload (EP)

 Overload is the second extended play by South Korean rock band Xdinary Heroes.
 It is released by Studio J and JYP Entertainment on November 11, 2022.
 The EP is the second release of the band in 2022.
 The extended play features six original tracks, including the lead single "Hair Cut".

 Background and release

 On September 16, the band announced that they will release their second extended play Overload on November 4.
 A month later, on October 17 and 18, the band released spoiler images hinting the concept of their upcoming EP.
 On October 19, the promotional schedule was released.
 On October 22, the instrumental sampler video was released.
 On October 30, the highlight film was released.
 On October 30, JYP Entertainment announced the postponement of the album due to the national mourning period following the Itaewon Halloween crowd crush incident that happened a day earlier.
 On November 6, JYP Entertainment announced Overload would be released on November 11.
 The music video teasers for lead single "Hair Cut" was released on November 8 and 9.
-On November 11, the EP was released alongside with the music video for "Hair Cut".
+On November 11, the EP was released alongside the music video for "Hair Cut".